fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/WorkingWithUserInterfaceOptions.md

 * does anything still have shadows or gradients in the wrong colours?
 * are hover and focus styles reasonable?

+In the cases where the contrast isn't being applied, you will need to create specific CSS rules to fix them.
+[Style Effects and Legibility in Contrast Modes](./StyleEffectsAndLegibilityInContrastModes.md) describes the general approach of using CSS to fix contrast styling issues.

 ### Try each of the fonts

-Open the UI Options interface (be it the Separated Panel or the Full Page version) and use the "Text Style" control (in the "Text and Display" tab) to select each of the different font families.
+Open the UI Options interface and use the "Text Style" control and select each of the different font styles.
 Check the site:

 * is all of the text in the correct font?
 * is the layout of the page still reasonable?
 * some fonts take up more room than others, and sometimes selecting a different font might affect the overall layout of the page.

+To fix font related issues, you may have to fix styling issues related to overflow, text wrapping / breaking, margins, and padding.

-Enhance links and enlarge inputs
+### Enhance links and enlarge inputs

-Open the UI Options interface (be it the Separated Panel or the Full Page version) and use the controls in the "Links and Buttons" tab to enhance links and buttons.
+Open the UI Options interface and use the controls under "Links and Buttons" to enhance links and buttons.
 Check the site:

 * are links underlined, bolded and enlarged?
 * are inputs (such as text fields and buttons) enlarged?

+A common issue occurs when links are styled to appear like buttons.
+UI Options will treat them as links despite them looking like buttons.
+Consider using the appropriate semantic markup for links and buttons instead.
+Links "take you somewhere", whereas buttons "do something".
+For an explanation of buttons vs. links, see "[When to Use the Button Element](https://css-tricks.com/use-button-element/)" on CSS-Tricks.com.

+### Check Table of Contents

+Open the UI Options interface and use the control under "Table of Contents" to show the table of contents.
+Check the site:

+* are all Headers appearing in the table of contents?
+* do all links in the table of contents go to the proper place?
+* are Headers marked as "ignored" correctly omitted from the table of contents?